tranleduy2000/pascalnide/wiki/how_to_help_translate.md

     •	Russian (ru)
     •	Spanish (es)
     •	Slovak (sk)
 All of these translations (besides English) have been provided by volunteers.
-More translations and improved translations are gratefully accepted.
+If you want to improve or add more translations, it will be gratefully accepted.
 You don't have to be a programmer to create the translations, all you need is a text editor, some knowledge of technical English, and of course knowledge of the technical version of your own language.

 ## How to improve a localization or create a brand-new localization

 **Use a text editor that supports UTF-8**

 Android resource files are encoded using the UTF-8 character set.
 If possible, please use a text editor that can read and write UTF-8 encoded files to edit the resource files.
 For example, on Windows you should use an editor like the free (Notepad++)[http://notepad-plus-plus.org/] editor.
-Or use "Turbo editor" in Android.
+Or use **Turbo editor** in Android.

 ###To improve an existing localization